prajwal-jagadeesh/PayPer-Suite/README.md

 2.  **Create a Service Account**: The GitHub Action needs a service account to authenticate with your Firebase project.
     *   Go to the Google Cloud Console: [https://console.cloud.google.com/iam-admin/service-accounts](https://console.cloud.google.com/iam-admin/service-accounts)
-    *   Make sure you have selected your Firebase project from the project dropdown at the top of the page.
+    *   Make sure you have selected your Firebase project (`nikees-ordering-system`) from the project dropdown at the top of the page.
     *   Click **+ CREATE SERVICE ACCOUNT**.
     *   Give it a name (e.g., `firebase-deploy-action`) and an ID.
     *   Click **CREATE AND CONTINUE**.